 Factory Reset the Device

-Another solution is to perform a factory reset.
+Another solution is to perform a factory reset through the August app.
 This will take the device settings back to where it was when it shipped from the manufacturer.
 Once the device is reset you will have to set it up as if it’s brand new.
 For example, re-enter the Wi-Fi SSID and password.

 Distance from the Wi-Fi Router

 According to customer support, the maximum range of the August Smart Lock is 15 feet from the Wi-Fi router.
 The further away the lock is, the harder it will be for it to connect.
-We discussed the concept of received signal strength in the post on Ring.
+We discussed the concept of received signal strength in the context of Ring.
 Ring devices have longer range relative to the August Smart Locks.
+However the principle is the same: Reduce the distance between your access point and the Smart Lock.

 This information is copyright © 3Roam.